rvikmanis/gasoline/README.md

 ```

 ###### Description
-If store is started, invokes `callback` on next tick.
+If store is started, invokes `callback` immediately.
-If store is not started, schedules `callback` to be invoked once when the store starts next time.
+If store is not started, schedules `callback` to be invoked when the store starts.

 -----